brunoarg94/BingAnalyticsBarg/README.md

    - A Semantic model for meaningful analysis
    - SQL analytics endpoints for complex queries
 3. **Prepare Data**: Data is processed and prepared using Microsoft Fabric notebooks.
 This includes cleansing, transformation, and enrichment steps.
+4. **AI Sentiment Analysis** - Classification Language using Azure AI Service - Language Service
-4. **Create Visualizations**: Data visualizations are created using Power BI to provide insights and quick interpretations of the processed data.
+5. **Create Visualizations**: Data visualizations are created using Power BI to provide insights and quick interpretations of the processed data.

 The main objective is to demonstrate my knowledge in data analysis and data engineering: